mackonsti/z97iac/Actively Used/README.md

 Reference: https://www.tonymacx86.com/threads/solved-sleep-shutdown.260947/

-2. Since the MSI firmware does *not* seemingly support native NVRAM, there is a need for a minimal use of UEFI drivers in Clover:
+2. It seems that the MSI firmware does *not* support native NVRAM, so a minimal use of UEFI drivers in Clover consists of:

 * ApfsDriverLoader.efi
 * AptioMemoryFix.efi
 * FSInject.efi
 * VirtualSMC.efi

-(The UEFI driver **AptioMemoryFix.efi** is the one that allows NVRAM to work in a transparent way, replacing older *OsxAptioFix.efi* driver).
+**Note:** The UEFI driver **AptioMemoryFix.efi** is the one that allows NVRAM to work in a transparent way, replacing older *OsxAptioFix.efi* driver.

+**Note:** Neither UEFI driver **HFSPlus.efi** or **VBoxHfs.efi** are needed now, as the main system partition is formatted in APFS thus making use of the *ApfsDriverLoader.efi* driver.
+However, either driver **is needed** in order to boot from USB, for (re-)installing macOS or experiment with OpenCore!

-**WARNING:** Sometimes, messing with NVRAM in OpenCore leads to NVRAM corruption in Clover, requiring BIOS reset via CMOS jumper (on the motherboard).
+**WARNING:** Sometimes, messing with NVRAM in OpenCore leads to NVRAM corruption in Clover, requiring BIOS reset via CMOS jumper (on the motherboard) as the system fails to boot.